mhx/dwarfs/doc/dwarfs-format.md

 - socket/pipe inodes (`S_IFSOCK`, `S_IFIFO`)

-The offsets can thus be found by using a binary search with a predicate on the inode more.
+The offsets can thus be found by using a binary search with a predicate on the inode mode.
 The shared file offset can be found by subtracting the length of `shared_files_table` from the total number of regular files.